 There are currently two evaluations that occur throughout the probationary period:

 The appointee’s direct supervisor generally performs the evaluations, although the appointee and the Chief are required to co-sign the document and are encouraged to actively participate in the process.
-Upon receipt of a satisfactory Final Evaluation, Medical Affairs will review and recommend progression to an Active appointment to the City-Wide Credentials Committee who will then recommend to the Joint Medical Advisory Committee and then subsequently recommend to the Joint Hospital Board of Directors.
+Upon receipt of a satisfactory Final Evaluation, Medical Affairs will review and recommend progression to an Active appointment to the City-Wide Credentials Committee who will then recommend to the Joint Medical Advisory Committee and then subsequently recommend to the LHSC and St. Joseph's Board of Directors.

 This process will be completed by the 12-month end date of the appointees’ privilege line and shall not exceed the privilege end date.
 If by the end of the 12-month period, the probationary supervisor does not feel that the probationary Credentialed Professional Staff member should not yet be granted full Active Staff privileges, they can extend the probationary period to 24-months, or, suggest complete denial of hospital privileges.
 The extended probationary evaluation will need to be completed should this occur.